-Therefore, the code carried by a byte can be represented by two digits of the hexadecimal system and usually computer systems use hexadecimal digits instead of binary codes.
+Notice that each digit of the hexadecimal system is composed of four bits which is half a byte and therefore the code carried by a byte can be represented by two digits of the hexadecimal system.

 The binary codes as they are flowing within the electronic circuits of the computer, they function like the combination of numbers in the lock, mentioned above, used to unlock the lock and they actually unlock certain actions to be taken by matching their code.
 As an example, consider pressing the button <PrtSc> in the keyboard, this action matches the code to unlock the print screen process.
 In other words, by pressing the <PrtSc> button, the clock code is modulated to a code which matches the code that unlocks the print screen process and this process transfers to the clipboard all graphics shown on the screen.